-When I first start, I always just put all the information necessary on the allotted space.
+In the beginning of the process, I place all the information that is necessary on the allotted space.
 It's a fun process where I get into brainstorming sessions with managers, CEO's, and investors.
-We discuss the priorities, what is the most important information, and least important.
-What takes up the most space, and what takes up the least amount of space.
-I do worst case scenarios for text lengths.
+We discuss what information is the most important and least.
+I see what will take up the most and least amount of space.

 After I do some wireframing and placement, I extrapolate the designs I have made to the desktop software.
 I quickly see that the biggest issue is the size of the squares themselves Instead of focusing on the internal design, I present multiple size options to the team.

-I learn that the users look at these very quickly.
-They need a quick glance to know what's happening with a variety of stocks.
+I learn that the users will look at these very quickly.
+They need to know what's happening quickly with the variety of stocks.

-I experiment, and try doing small areas for the stocks.
+I experiment, and try doing smaller, more leaner areas for the stocks.
 Nobody asked for this, but regardless I presented it because a big part of my job is thinking of the options nobody else has.
-This design does come at the cost of removing certain pieces of data.
+The leaner design comes at the cost of removing certain pieces of data.